 * These areas have possum control measures in place.
 To prevent your dog being poisoned, make sure it doesn’t go into the bush or scavenge carcasses.

-Dogs may be exercised off leash between 1 April and 31 October at any time on the following beaches between the marker signposts:
+Dogs may be exercised off leash between the above dates and at any time on the following beaches between the marker signposts:

-(Previously known as Colonial Knob Parklands) Dogs are allowed on leash on the summit road to the stockgate or sign at 2.2kms.
+Dogs are allowed on leash on the summit road to the stock gate or sign at 2.2kms.
 They are not allowed elsewhere in the park.

-Dogs are welcome on leash in all village centres, except Porirua City Centre, provided they are on leash, under control and stay outside premises.
+Dogs are welcome on leash in all village centres, (except Porirua City Centre, where they are prohibited), provided they are on leash, under control and stay outside premises.

 For public health and safety reasons, dogs are restricted or prohibited in some areas of our city.
 If you're planning on going to the following areas please keep your dog at home.